Poster Presentations and Networking Reception

 Shelisa Foster, MA LPC, Crystal Wytenus, Bergen’s Promise, Hackensack, NJ

-Non-profit organizations struggle with issues of turnover, which has a negative impact on individuals served as well as organizational culture.
+Non-profit organizations struggle with issues of turnover, which negatively impacts individuals served as well as organizational culture.
 The Nurtured Heart Approach(R) (NHA), initially implemented to shift relational energy from unwanted behaviors to positive behaviors with “intense children” and build “Inner Wealth”TM, can be utilized to promote employee relations.
 This presentation will demonstrate how NHA is used to provide direct feedback to employees and create an organizational culture that supports employee retention.

 “Brunch of Brothers” – Community-Based Mental Health, Mindfulness and Healthy Masculinity Formation for African-American Men and Boys